Contributor Guidelines

 or's'

-prefixes before instance or static variables. - Import Google's java imports style (IntelliJ style file here).
+prefixes before instance or static variables. - Import Google's Java imports style (IntelliJ style file here).

-If your changes break the code style, the CI will fail, and your CL will be blocked.
-You can use google-java-format to format your code locally before you push your changes for reviewing.
-The wiki's Running google java format section is a tutorial for it.
+If your changes break the code style, the CI will fail, and your PR will be blocked.
+You can use google-java-format

 Kotlin code style

 Robolectric uses Spotless + ktfmt to apply Google's code style for Kotlin.
-Please follow wiki's Robolectric's code style section to apply Kotlin format for Kotlin modules and code.
+Please follow wiki's Robolectric's code style

 Writing Tests

-If tests need to check that an exception is thrown, use JUnit's assertThrows
+If tests need to check that an exception is thrown, use jUnit's assertThrows

 instead of @Test(expected = SomeException.class)

-.
-Using assertThrows allows more precision to check exactly which line throws a particular exception.
+allows more precision to check exactly which line throws a particular exception.

 Documentation